Kid-Tested & Parent-Approved Fun

 Working up a serious appetite calls for pizza and ice cream on the lawn.
 In the afternoon and early evening at Golden Belt, you'll find a crowd of parents letting their kids enjoy the open space outside while they relax with a beer from Hi-Wire Brewing.
 Next door, Cugino Forno serves pizza and salad for the family and, across the lawn, slurp down creative flavors at Two Roosters Ice Cream.

-Cugino Forno Durham at Golden Belt.
+A slice from Cugino Forno Durham at Golden Belt is the perfect way to end a night.
 Photo: Discover Durham

 Day 3: Muffins, Murals & Madagascar